 I basically had to beg people, friends of friends, and alumni to help me.

 In fact, one of the very first people to help me was a woman named Josie Parr who was a student at the Stanford Business School.
-Before business school, she was a consultant at the firm now know as Oliver Wyman.
+Before business school, she was a consultant at the firm now known as Oliver Wyman.
 (Quite ironic, don't you think?)

 In hindsight, there were probably 6 - 8 people who helped me -- it is one reason I do what I do for others, because someone before me did the same for me.